Faculty Fellows

 Mentorship

-According to Gallup, the single most important factor in college graduate’s lifelong flourishing is the presence of a faculty mentor.
+According to Gallup, the single most important factor in a college graduate’s lifelong flourishing is the presence of a faculty mentor.
 Mentoring relationships can range from a cup of coffee once a year to research supervision and grad school advising.
 We try to arrange mentoring relationships between students and faculty whenever possible.
 Faculty Fellows in relevant disciplines also contribute to our Christian Studies Fellows Program by teaching occasional seminars and helping develop the curriculum.

 We fully recognize the many demands on your time and energy.
 We will always respect a “No” to any request we might make for mentoring, collaboration, or community.